jbaumbach/cntrlc.me/README.md

 The simple demo solves a common problem.
 What do you do when you have a link on your phone and want to put it on your computer, or vice versa?
 Usually I email it to myself, but that's a bit of a hassle.
 With cntrlc.me, you just open the site in a browser on both devices and copy the link in.
 The link instantly appears on the other device.
+It works across any and all platforms and you don't need to install anything.

 Facebook login makes security quick and easy, and no Facebook permissions are asked for.